Fiesta4Spectrum/Fiesta_Android/README.md

-## Android Client for Fiesta Project
+## Android Client for Fiesta Project: DecentSpec

 #### A video demo: